HM Inspectorate of Probation

+His Majesty's Inspectorate of Probation (HMIP) is a statutory body and independent inspectorate in England and Wales, funded by the Ministry of Justice, formed in 1936.
+It constitutes one of the 5 inspectorates of the criminal justice system of England & Wales, with the others being His Majesty's Crown Prosecution Service Inspectorate, His Majesty's Inspectorate of Prisons for England & Wales, His Majesty's Inspectorate of Constabulary and Fire & Rescue Services, and the Criminal Justice Joint Inspectorate.

 Role and functions

 HMIP reports to the Secretary of State for Justice on the effectiveness of the arrangements for and discharge of work done on individual offenders to reduce their likelihood of offending or risk of serious harm.
 Historically, HMIP has inspected the work of the National Probation Service and from 2003 Youth Offending Teams, but since the Offender Management Act 2007 it has a brief to supervise more widely to reflect new arrangements by which probation services could be provided by other bodies.

 HMIP also works to improve the performance of probation organisations by providing a range of advice; and to provide advice on good practice to ministers, officials, managers and practitioners.

 Much of the work of the Inspectorate is concerned with the production of inspection reports of two sorts: inspections of individual probation providers; and thematic reports on the handling of aspects of probation work such as race equality, or drug treatment orders.
 The inspectorate has also published several reports on effective and evidence-based practice.